Dolgarrog railway station: History

-The station was closed on 2 November 1964 but was reopened on 14 June 1965.
+The line closed in 1960, with the station closing on 26 October of that year, but was reopened on 14 June 1965.

+Following serious flood damage to the line in multiple locations in March 2019, services from this station were suspended for four months and replaced by buses whilst major infrastructure repairs were carried out.
+Dolgarrog was one of two stations severely damaged by the floodwaters.
+The damaged platform was removed and the line reopened to traffic on 18 July 2019, but the station remained closed.
+On 22 November 2019, the line closed again for three weeks for a new platform to be built at Dolgarrog and rock bolts to be installed in Ffestiniog Tunnel, reopening on 15 December.
+Further damage to the line occurred in February 2020, this time by Storm Ciara with services again being suspended until the line was reopened on 28 September 2020.

 Facilities

 The station is unstaffed and has a single platform, with basic amenities only (waiting shelter and timetable poster board).
 It also has a digital CIS display like other stations on the branch.
 Access to the platform is via a foot crossing and path from the A470 road.

-Usage
+As there are no facilities to purchase tickets, passengers must buy one in advance, or from the guard on the train.

+The footbridge to the station, previously used as a rail link to an industrial site, and the only way to reach the station from the village of Dolgarrog, was previously slated for closure.

+Passenger volume

-The station became the least used station in Wales for the period 2017–18, mainly due to Sugar Loaf station increasing its usage by more than sevenfold from the previous year.
+The station became the least used station in Wales for the period 2017–18, mainly due to Sugar Loaf increasing its usage by more than sevenfold from the previous year.
 The previous low usage for Sugar Loaf, 228 passengers for 2016–17, seems to have made it popular.
 It saw over 1,800 passengers for 2017–18, whilst Dolgarrog saw a fall of almost 40% passenger usage to 612.